NBA: Tatum, Brown too hot for Heat as Celtics roll on

-Tatum, who scored 35 points in the season-opening 126-117 defeat of Philadelphia on Tuesday, produced a 29-point salvo as the Celtics outmuscled their Eastern Conference rivals on the road in Florida.
+Tatum, who scored 35 points in the season-opening 126-117 win over Philadelphia on Tuesday, produced a 29-point salvo as the Celtics outmuscled their Eastern Conference rivals on the road in Florida.

 Brown, who also scored 35 points in Tuesday’s victory over the Sixers, backed Tatum with 28 points in another polished offensive performance.